 - (1) Students enrolling in programs which are included in a contract between AUM and a foreign government/institution and/or U.S. military organization. - (2) International students who have a bachelor's or master's degree from an accredited U.S. college or university. - 4.
 Satisfactory results on the Test of English as a Foreign Language (TOEFL).
-The minimum acceptable score for full admission is 500.
-The TOEFL results must be sent directly by the testing agency and must not be more than two (2) years old.
+The minimum acceptable score for full admission is 500 on the older form and 173 on the newer form.
+The TOEFLresults must be sent directly by the testing agency and must not be more than two (2) years old.
 (NOTE: Admitted students may be required to take an AUM administered examination to determine final placement in English courses.)